 After working regionally in theatre and light opera -- and then pursuing a career as a Graphic Designer and a Communication Consultant -- I returned to school and finished a BFA in Acting from The University of North Carolina at Greensboro that I had begun in my 20s (where I was also an Irene Ryan Acting Scholarship semi-finalist).

-Most recently, I was asked to step in as Lady Russell, Mrs. Croft, and Mrs. Harville for a reading of Persuasion, a new play by Sarah Rose Kearns, adapted from Jane Austen's novel.
+In 2016, I was asked to step in as Lady Russell, Mrs. Croft, and Mrs. Harville for a reading of Persuasion, a new play by Sarah Rose Kearns, adapted from Jane Austen's novel.

 Other highlights include playing Madame Thénardier in "Les Misérables" at Pennsylvania Shakespeare Festival [review] and appearing as a protester in HBO Film's "Show Me A Hero."
 (Look out for my fabulous hair and blue eyeshadow.
 The 80's were fun.)